-China has been indulging in its “zero-Covid” mission since the outbreak of the coronavirus pandemic, leading towns and cities to abrupt lockdowns despite scarce numbers of positive cases.
-Africans living in Guangzhou, a major city in southeastern China known for its great number of African workers, have also been targeted during the blanket elimination of cases.
+China has been indulging in its “zero-COVID” mission since the outbreak of the coronavirus pandemic, leading towns and cities to abrupt lockdowns despite rare numbers of positive cases.
+Africans living in Guangzhou, a major city in southeastern China known for its great number of workers from Africa, have also been affected by the sweeping elimination of cases.

-Three months after the pandemic sparked, Africans in Guangzhou were evicted from their rental apartments and rejected by hotels, leading to increased homelessness and police brutality, according to the media reports.
-The news was widely shared on social media, triggering strong xenophobic and nationalistic sentiment.
+Three months after the pandemic began in 2020, Africans in the city were evicted from the rental apartments and rejected by many hotels, leading to homelessness and police brutality, according to the media reports.
+The news was widely shared on social media, triggering strong xenophobic and nationalistic sentiments.

-Plenty of users on Weibo, a Twitter-like social media platform popular in China, started accusing Africans of “illegally, improperly, engaging in criminal activities,” while expressing support for landlords and business owners who pushed Africans out of their doors.
+Many users on Weibo, a Twitter-like social media platform popular in China, started accusing them of “illegally, improperly, engaging in criminal activities,” while expressing support for landlords and business owners who refused to serve Africans.
 The intense public response escalated the local issue to an international and diplomatic scale.

 Several African countries expressed their concerns to China.
 The African Union and several of its members sent messages to their Chinese ambassador, condemning such incidents.
 Critics put China, the world’s second-largest economy, into an uneasy position, as the country has a long history of portraying itself as a good friend, even a brother, of African countries.

 “China is the natural good friend, good brother, and good partner of African countries,” said Chinese President Xi Jinping in the 2018 BRICS (Brazil, Russia, India, China, and South Africa) Summit.